Skip to Content

 Setting up a new law practice

-In Victoria there are several different types of law practice.
+In Victoria there are several different types of law practices.
 While they must all abide by the same legal profession rules and regulations, some must take further steps to meet our requirements.
 Some of these steps must be done before the practice can open for business.

 If you’re looking to set up your own sole practice, you must hold a principal practising certificate.
 If you have not held this type of certificate before, you must first show us you have the skills and experience needed to run a law practice before we will grant you a principal certificate.
 See our New principals page for further information.